vaticancameo/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  I heart Movies
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Keep track of which movies you've seen and which movies you'd like to watch
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Don't remember which movies you've seen?
+Tired of keeping movies stubs?
+Don't remember which trailers you've seen that looked interesting?
+Keep a profile of movies you've seen and would like to see with I heart Movies.
 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.